-- 1. Governmental signs erected by or on behalf of a government body for the purpose of carrying out an official activity or responsibility, including but not limited to posting legal notices, identifying public property, and indicating public use. - Signs that are traffic control devices and are permitted or allowed by the Wisconsin Manual on Uniform Traffic Control Devices published by the Wisconsin Department of Transportation. - 3.
+- 1. Governmental signs erected by or on behalf of a government body for the purpose of carrying out an official activity or responsibility, including but not limited to posting legal notices, identifying public property, and indicating public use. - 2.
+Signs that are traffic control devices and are permitted or allowed by the Wisconsin Manual on Uniform Traffic Control Devices published by the Wisconsin Department of Transportation. - 3.
 Signs located within the interior of buildings are not visible from the outside of the building. - 4.
 Freestanding signs located in a farm field which identify the crop in the field, provided no such sign exceeds 8 square feet in area and 6 feet in height. - 5.
 Private property protection signs such as but not limited to no trespassing, warning, no hunting, or blasting area signs, provided no such sign is more than 2 square feet in area. - 6.
 Up to 3 flags containing only noncommercial speech and less than 50 square feet per flag in area.
 If displayed on a flagpole, the flagpole may not be more than 30 feet in height. - 7.
 Incidental signs. - 8.
-Temporary freestanding signs, containing no commercial speech, 2 square feet or less in area in farm fields or 36 square inches or less elsewhere.
+Temporary freestanding signs, containing no commercial speech, 2 square feet or less in area in farm fields or 36 square inches or less elsewhere. - 9.
+One entrance and one exit sign directional sign not exceeding 2 square feet per legal driveway, except for establishments within 3,500 feet from the center point of a highway interchange which provides access to and from Interstate Highways 39, 90, or 94 where the maximum of 4 square feet shall be permitted.
+The height shall not exceed 3 feet and the sign may at right-of-way but no part of the sign shall be in the right-of-way.